rferraz/spell/README.markdown

 * Missing standard library
 * No access for external libraries (libc, for example)
 * Half-baked exception support (used internally in a very limited way)

+## The ugly

+* [Lambda lifting][3] is only partially done for closures
+* Since I'm explicitly managing stack frames for use in closures, no tail recursion is possible right away.
+Transformation to [Continuation Passing Style][4] or the use of [Spineless Tagless G-Machine][5] (.ps) mechanics would help.

 ## TO DO